hmrc/income-tax-mtd-changelog/README.md

 - Individuals Other Income v1.0,
 - Individuals Employments Income v1.0

-With all APIs containing the following improvements:
+with all APIs containing the following improvements:
 - Removal of HATEOAS links
 - Update of enum value names for consistency
 - Addition of a new generic error